 - Loss of earnings – Keep an account of any income lost due to your injury and also any potential future income lost.

 - Write it down – As soon as possible, write everything down that you can remember about when your injury occurred.
 Include the moments leading up to, during and after when it happened.
 Also, keep a diary of symptoms and how your lifestyle is being affected.

 Trying to determine the severity of someone’s elbow injury is not always easy as each person’s circumstances are different.
 When looking at how severe the injury is, the injury itself as it is currently as well as any future effects it may have will be taken into account.

 First and foremost a medical examination of the injury will be able to determine the type of injury, how bad it is and what treatment is necessary to make it better and what the future prognosis is.
 If you choose to hire Legal Helpline to file your compensation claim on your behalf, we can provide a free medical local to you to ensure that you receive a thorough examination of your injury.
 Therefore, we can make sure we are able to win our clients the maximum amount possible for their elbow injury compensation claims.

 Making elbow injury claims can be a complex process especially for someone who may have little or no experience in dealing with legal cases such as personal injury claims.
 This is one of the many reasons we recommend contacting a reputable and experienced Claims Management Company to handle your case for you on your behalf to make sure that all the avenues of making a compensation claim are covered, giving you the best chance of securing the maximum amount possible for your injury.

-If you contact Legal Helpline, the first thing we will do is offer you a free consultancy session where you will have the opportunity to discuss the details surrounding your case in complete confidence.
+If you get in touch with Legal Helpline, we can offer you a free consultancy session where you will have the opportunity to discuss the details surrounding your case in complete confidence.